Ukraine PM says will stick to austerity despite Moscow pressure

 Yatseniuk, 39, who stepped in as interim prime minister last month after Viktor Yanukovich and his ministers fled the “Euromaidan” protests, conceded that it would be very difficult “under the current Russian presence” to undo what he described as Russia’s “international crime” in seizing Crimea.

-But he said Ukraine would never recognise the Russian takeover in exchange for re-establishing good relations.
+But he said Ukraine would never recognize the Russian takeover in exchange for re-establishing good relations.

 He has called himself the leader of a “kamikaze” government, doomed by unpopular austerity measures it must take, but he said Ukraine would stick to the measures, which include doubling gas prices for domestic consumers from May 1 and holding down state pensions and salaries against a background of a 3 percent contraction of the economy and double-digit inflation.